-The Journal’s editor-in-chief is Sydney Freeman, Jr. Its editorial board is comprised of Crystal Chambers, Terhi Nokkala, Jessica Samuels, Brandon Wolfe, and Patricia Somers, and its advisory board includes Gloria Crisp, Linda Hagedorn, Glen Jones, Mary Howard-Hamilton, Joshua Powers, and Dianne Wright.
+The Journal’s senior editor-in-chief is Sydney Freeman, Jr. and Crystal Chambers serves as editor-in-chief.
+Its editorial board is comprised of Terhi Nokkala, Jessica Samuels, and Brandon Wolfe, and its advisory board includes Gloria Crisp, Linda Hagedorn, Glen Jones, Mary Howard-Hamilton, Joshua Powers, and Dianne Wright.

 Potential Topics in The Journal for the Study of Postsecondary and Tertiary Education : The journal publishes applied scholarship-addressing issues in higher education as a field of study and its preparation programs such as:

 The ideal articles are written by faculty, practitioners, and graduate students affiliated within the field of higher education.
 The focus of submissions center on topics that investigate issues, such as the history, current status, and future direction of the field and the advancement of its preparation programs.
 Submissions that focus on issues related to curriculum, student learning outcomes, career preparation, advancing scholarship, and lines of inquiry and theories as applied to the higher education context are welcomed.
 Scholarship that includes international implications are appreciated.
 Manuscripts will be expected to conform to the most recent APA style standards and be written in American or U.K. English.